digideskio/guidebook/README.md

 Lastly, the Technical section is for all you hardcore font designers.
 It's similar to the Contribute and Information categories, but everything in Technical is of a more thorough, specific nature.
 It features more complex information dealing with subjects like <a href="/collaborative_design_workflows">collaborative design workflows</a>, how to install the open source font editor <a href="/how_to_install_fon_forge">FontForge</a> and other <a href="/software">software resources</a>, and the specifications of <a href="/supported_licenses">supported licenses</a> and <a href="/font_packaging">font packaging</a>.

 <p>
 We hope this helps.
 The Guidebook is meant to make your OFLB experience fun and successful.
-If it's failing in any way, please let us know.
-This will help make OFLB better for everyone involved.
+If it's failing in any way, please let us know - this will help make OFLB better for everyone involved.

 <p>
 Thank you,<br>